FAIRmat-NFDI/pynxtools/docs/how-tos/pynxtools/testing-validation-tools.md

 1. "Data type mismatch, expected NX\_BOOLEAN" --> "NeXus interprets NX\_BOOLEAN differently than h5py.
 NeXus uses an integer of 1 byte for NX\_BOOLEAN.
 This is an int8 or uint8." --> [https://github.com/nexusformat/cnxvalidate/issues/34](<https://github.com/nexusformat/cnxvalidate/issues/34>)

 2. Required group missing for "NXbeam" and "NXdetector".
-Probem with NeXus requirement as given in the .yaml file by: "exists: [min, 1, max, infty]"?
+Problem with NeXus requirement as given in the .yaml file by: "exists: [min, 1, max, infty]"?

 3. "Required units attribute missing" for entry/data\_collection/measured\_data --> ? unclear.
 Units are assigned in NeXus file.